About Our Foundation

 The recipe is simple.
 Provide an opportunity for a child to discover the game of baseball in a safe, inclusive environment and provide them with the tools they can use both on and off the field and the possibilities are endless for these amazing kids age 6-13.

 We receive support not just monetarily, but also in the form of your time which we believe is just as valuable.
 Would you like to become a mentor or coach for one of our 16 teams this coming summer?
-To learn more about how you can become involved with our Vancouver Canadians Youth Baseball League contact us directly by calling (604) 872-5232 or by contacting us at email@example.com and put Youth Baseball League in the title line.
-We would be happy to make you a part of our family!
+To learn more about how you can become involved with our Vancouver Canadians Youth Baseball League contact us directly by calling (604) 872-5232 or by contacting us at firstname.lastname@example.org and put Youth Baseball League in the title line.
+We would be happy to try and make you a part of our family!

 Challenger Baseball 'Field of Dreams'